agencyenterprise/aeboilerplate/README.md

 # Krei
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> From Latin creō (“I create, make, produce”) +‎ -i. e.g.: I create my next full-stack application in seconds.
+> From Latin creō (“I create, make, produce”) +‎ -i. e.g.: I krei my full-stack application in seconds.

 Starting something new brings a good and well-known feeling.
 Helping you to focus on the business problem at hand is why we made Krei.